joelotz/github.io/content/testing-markdown-pelican.md

 Orange
 :   The fruit of an evergreen tree of the genus Citrus.
 ```
-Once Python-Markdown does it's thing, it shoudl render out html that looks like this.
+Once Python-Markdown does it's thing, it should render out html that looks something like this.
 ```html
 <dl>
 <dt>Apple</dt>